 Himalayan tahr were introduced to the central Southern Alps in the 1900s for game hunting.
 They have done so well in the mountains that they are a major pest in subalpine and alpine ecosystems.
 They feed on native tussock grasses and herbs, and trample vegetation.
-Many ecologists have called for the eradication of tahr from New Zealand’s national parks and reserves, but this has been opposed by recreational hunters.
+Ecologists have called for the eradication of tahr from New Zealand’s national parks and reserves, but this has been opposed by recreational hunters.

 Photograph by Gordon Roberts